-Lukas Radbruch, Professor of Palliative Medicine at the University Hospital Bonn, and President of the German Association for Palliative Medicine, and Claudia Bausewein, Chair for Palliative Medicine at Munich University and Director of the Department of Palliative Medicine at Munich University Hospital, Germany.
+Lukas Radbruch, Professor of Palliative Medicine at the University Hospital Bonn, and Claudia Bausewein, Chair for Palliative Medicine at Munich University and Director of the Department of Palliative Medicine at Munich University Hospital, Germany.

 As of last night, 5 April, Germany has reported 98,765 corona infections, and 1,524 deaths from Covid-19.
 (1) The German healthcare system braces for the expected deluge.
 This does not only concern emergency departments, pulmonology wards and intensive care units, but also palliative care services, as a significant percentage of patients with Covid-19 and comorbidities will not be receiving intensive care.
 This may be because the prognosis is just too bad or because the patient does not consent to the intervention.